-1. Legal Birth and Age Limits

-The principal must have evidence of the legal birth date of a student.
-A student shall not participate on a seventh or eighth grade team if he/she becomes 15 years of age on or before October 16 of said school year.

-A middle/junior high school student who is over age for middle/junior high school play shall be eligible for senior high school participation.

-2. Attendance

-A student must have been in attendance for at least 85% of the previous semester at an approved school.

-3. Academic Requirements

-A student must receive passing grades in math, science, communication skills and social studies the preceding semester.
-The student must also meet local promotion standards.

-4. Residence

-The student must meet the residence criteria of NCGS 115C-366(a), which states "All students under the age of 21 years who are domiciled in a school administrative unit who have not been removed from school for cause, or who have not obtained a high school diploma, are entitled to all the privileges and advantages of the public schools to which they are assigned by local boards of education."
-By Board Policy 10.103, out-of-district domicile fraud will result in the student being deemed ineligible for athletics for 365 days.
+- 1. Legal Birth and Age Limits: The principal must have evidence of the legal birth date of a student.
+A student shall not participate on a seventh or eighth grade team if he/she becomes 15 years of age on or before August 31 of said school year.
+A middle school student who is over age for middle school play shall be eligible for high school participation. - 2.
+Attendance: A student must have been in attendance for at least 85% of the previous semester at an approved school. - 3.
+Academic Requirements: A student must receive passing grades in five out of six courses the preceding semester.
+The student must also meet local promotion standards. - 4.
+Domicile: The student must meet the domicile criteria of NCGS 115C-366(a), which states "All students under the age of 21 years who are domiciled in a school administrative unit who have not been removed from school for cause, or who have not obtained a high school diploma, are entitled to all the privileges and advantages of the public schools to which they are assigned by local boards of education."
+Out-of-district domicile fraud will result in the student being deemed ineligible for athletics for 365 days.

-5. Medical Examination

-The student must receive a medical examination each year (365 days) by a duly licensed physician, nurse practitioner, or physician's assistant.

-6. Special Needs

-A special needs student will meet the same requirements as anyone else in all areas of eligibility except the academic eligibility, which will be identified through an IEP and the school-based committee.
+- 5. Medical Examination: The student must receive a medical examination each year (365 days) by a duly licensed physician, nurse practitioner, or physician's assistant.
+After January 1, 2016, medical examinations are valid for 395 days towards eligibility. - 6.
+Special Needs: A special needs student will meet the same requirements as anyone else in all areas of eligibility except the academic eligibility, which will be identified through an IEP and the school-based committee. - 7.
+Discipline: Students assigned to In-School Suspension for more than one day may not participate until required days are completed.

-7. Discipline

-Students assigned to In-School Suspension for more than one day may not participate until required days are completed.

 If a student sits on the bench and is dressed out, he/she will be considered to be participating in that game.